-The Codaisseur team works to ensure graduates are hired as junior software engineers within 3 months of graduating.
-During the job application phase, graduates must apply for 4 jobs per week.
+The Codaisseur team works to ensure graduates are hired as junior software engineers within 5 months of graduating.
+During the job application phase, graduates must do everything within reason to secure gainful employment in their field of study.
 Employers pay the bulk of the tuition cost.
-Every year Codaisseur offers scholarships to 53 students.

 Recent Codaisseur News

-Start Date None scheduled Cost €800 Class size 25 Location AmsterdamCodaisseur Academy Become a web developer!
+Start Date August 24, 2020 Cost €800 Class size 25 Location AmsterdamCodaisseur Academy Become a web developer!
 Whether you are looking for a complete career switch or are interested in a week-long course on a specific technology, our software development experts will prepare you for a future in one of the most exciting industries to work in.
-We pride ourselves in the job guarantee that we offer on our 11-week program.
+We pride ourselves with our 11-week program which we offer with a no cure no pay model.
 We will invest in you and work hard to help you get your first developer job.
 Codaisseur graduates are the most hireable web developers because we share the same interest: if you succeed, we succeed.

-Deposit We offer a Job Guarantee!
-We work with a 'no cure, no pay' model.
+Deposit We offer a 'no cure, no pay' model on the tuition fee.
 Financing800 euros in Admission fees.
-Tuition Plans The company that hires you pays the tuition fee.
-Refund / Guarantee If you are not hired within 3 months after graduation, then we will bear your *full* tuition fee.
+Tuition Plans The company that hires you pays the tuition fee in max 29 instalments of max 298 euros each.
+Refund / Guarantee If you are not hired within 5 months of graduation, then we will bear your *full* tuition fee.
 Scholarship Codaisseur is a proud partner of the Start&Code Program by INCO, which is financially supported by the JP Morgan Chase Foundation.
 Every year, INCO makes a number of Codaisseur Academy scholarships available to people with an unconventional background.